 It’s Sunday afternoon and we’re sat on the first floor of Byredo’s pristine new London store ahead of its launch party.
 In case you were wondering, I wore Byredo’s Velvet Haze for our meeting; it’s a blend of coconut water, patchouli, cocoa, and musk.
 It smells much more mellow than you’d imagine, and the same has to be said of Gorham: He’s soft-spoken, incredibly friendly and full of wisdom.
 In all honesty, I could have chatted with him for hours.

 Despite the brand having stores in Stockholm (where Gorham lives) and New York, he tells me, “London was top of my list.”
 Though the launch party is just hours away, Gorham sat me down to talk to me about his inspiration, his hopes for the brand and the one Byredo fragrance everyone should smell.

 You’re a native Swede, your mother is Indian and your dad is Canadian.
-You grew up in Toronto, New York and Stockholm.
-How have these different cultures/places moulded you as a person and a creative?
+You grew up in Toronto, New York, and Stockholm.
+How have these different cultures/places molded you as a person and a creative?

 For anyone new to Byredo, how would you like them to first experience it?

 Right here [in store]!
 I truly believe this is the apex of how I envision the experience.
 It allows us to control every aspect of the experience.
 I think that because of the nature of the brand, it requires a fair amount of knowledge and explanation.
 I don’t think everything we do is super obvious, so I always envisioned it in this type of environment, partly because of the emotion but also because of the staff who can really speak to the origin of these products.
 That in-depth understanding helps people connect in a different way to the brand.